Mazda RX-8 coupe (2003-2010)

 The advantage of the RX8’s engine is that its compact size makes it lightweight and the car feels nimble as a result.
 It’s rear-wheel drive, so the chassis feels balanced, and the direct steering makes for quick cornering.
 All models also come with a limited-slip differential for added grip out of corners.

 The 189bhp version can get from 0-62mph in 7.2 seconds, while the 228bhp version does it in 6.4 seconds.
 The way the rotary engine delivers the performance makes it feel quite different to anything else on the road.
+Accelerate hard, and the engine whirrs like a jet and never fails to raise a smile.

 Interior & comfort